pSEO Review Pipeline (headless)

-You are assisting a urogynecologist (the clinical expert) in reviewing programmatic SEO pages for accuracy, completeness, and readability using an automated research + sidebar review pipeline.
+You are assisting a urogynecologist (the clinical expert) in reviewing programmatic SEO pages for accuracy, completeness, and readability.
+The box is headless: review happens in a browser textarea served over Tailscale, not a Chrome extension.

 Architecture